fizcris/CarND-Advanced-Lane-Lines/README.md

 minpix = 40
 ```

-A tweak was implemented in oreder to help the polynom fitting functions to pass through the intitial x point.
-Cosntrained optimization methods could be the "right" solution to the problem but they are expensive computationally so a simple solution is presented isntead.
-The solution proposed is quite simple, the bottom and first sliding gwindow gets filled with fake line pixels so it helps the polynom to pass through it.
+A tweak was implemented in order to help the polynomial fitting functions to pass through the initial x point.
+Constrained optimization methods could be the "right" solution to the problem but they are expensive computationally so a simple solution is presented instead.
+The solution proposed is quite simple, the bottom and first sliding window gets filled with fake line pixels so it helps the polynomial to pass through it.
 The results can be seen in the images below.

 <table>
     <tr>